cauliyang/cauliyang.github.io/content/posts/019-efficient-genoimc-interval-search/index.md

 ## Result

-To evaluate the performance benefits of using neon instruction set in COITree, I will conduct bench-marking tests with and without the neon instruction set, as well as existing tools including BEDTools (Quinlan and Hall, 2010), Augmented interval list {{<cite  Feng2019Dec    >}}, and Bedtk {{<cite  Li2021May  >}}.
+To evaluate the performance benefits of using neon instruction set in COITree, I will conduct bench-marking tests with and without the neon instruction set, as well as existing tools including BEDTools (Quinlan and Hall, 2010), Augmented interval list, and Bedtk.
 The evaluation task involves interval search problem that is fundamental to genomic data analysis.
-For benchmarking data, I will use stratification BED files from the Global Alliance for Genomics and Health (GA4GH) Benchmarking {{<cite  Krusche2019May  >}}.
+For benchmarking data, I will use stratification BED files from the Global Alliance for Genomics and Health (GA4GH) Benchmarking.
 By comparing the effectiveness of COITree with neon instruction set against state-of-the-art tools, we can determine whether this approach can significantly enhance the speed and efficiency of genomic data analysis

 A genomic interval \\(r\\) is defined by two coordinates that represent the start and end locations of a feature on a chromosome.
-The general interval search problem is defined as follows {{<cite   Feng2019Dec >}}.
+The general interval search problem is defined as follows (Feng 2019).

 Given a set of \\(N\\) intervals in a \\(R = {r_1, r_2, \dots,r_N} \; for \; N \gg 1 \\), and a query interval \\( q \\), find the subset of \\( S \\) of \\( R \\) that intersect \\(q\\).
 If we define all intervals to be half-open, \\( S \\) can be represented as: